Sparrowium/Documentation/Computer Networking/Juniper/JNCIA-Junos.md

 	- To display configuration for an interface of your choice, type `show configuration | display set | match {interfce name}`.

 - By reading a configuration file in set view, you're learning the exact same configuration statements you'll type to configure the device.
 By reading a configuration file in hierarchy view, you're learning the actual structure and layout of the configuration.
 It is best to learn and master both type of view.

+<h2 style="color:#6290C3"><center> Configuring JunOS </center></h2>
+## The JunOS Candidate Configuration

+- Junos Configuration is done in configuration mode, the config is written into a text file.

+- The configuration mode is a barrier that separates the actual configuration.